Back to Blog

 Here are the red flags I tell every client to watch for.
 If a company offers a 'free mold inspection,' ask yourself who is paying for the lab fees, the calibrated equipment, and the assessor's time.
 The answer: nobody.
 Because the real money comes from the remediation contract they write based on their own findings.
 Other warning signs: they pressure you to sign a remediation contract on the spot, they refuse to give you the report without committing to their services, or they cannot provide their MRSA license number when you ask.
 You can verify any license at myfloridalicense.com in under 60 seconds.

 At Mold Rid Of, we hold MRSA license #3958 and that is the only license we will ever hold.
-We chose to be assessment-only because it is the only way to guarantee our reports are 100% unbiased.
+We chose to be assessment-only because it is the only way to guarantee our reports are assessment-only.
 When we hand you the results, you can take them to any remediator you want, get competing quotes, and make an informed decision.
 That is how this should work.
 A $300 independent assessment can save you thousands by ensuring you only pay for remediation work that is actually necessary.

 Before hiring any mold company in Florida, do three things: (1) ask for their MRSA or MRSR license number and verify it at myfloridalicense.com, (2) confirm they will NOT also perform the remediation, and (3) request a sample report so you know what you are paying for.
 If they hesitate on any of these, walk away.